MooersLab/MooersLab/README.md

 There were many days where I was only able to get 2 to 4 hours of sleep during the first 10 weeks.
 Once I was able to put some weight on my right leg and move around more, the fatigue from doing so forced me to sleep several hours more than I normally do.
 Receiving medical treatment actually involved a lot more time than I had expected.
-I had weekly doctor office visits because of the seriousness of my infections and I had multiple weekly visits from in-home care people.
+I had weekly doctor office visits because of the seriousness of my infections, and I had multiple weekly visits from in-home care people.
 One week, I tallied up having to spend 50 hours on matters related to my injury.
 The recovery process was essentially a full-time job.